try-once-more/AZ-204/README.md

 <details>
   <summary>Correct answer:</summary>

+	A. Assign the value of the hazard message `SessionID` property to the `ReplyToSessionId` property.
 	D. Assign the value of the hazard message `MessageId` property to the `CorrelationId` property.
 </details>